Your School Council

 We are working hard to represent the school and to listen to the views of the pupils.
 We are here to gather your ideas and help make the school a great place for all.

-Each class from Year 1 to Year 6 has two representatives who meet regularly with Mr Alfieri to discuss ways that the school can be improved and hear what the pupils want to see in school.
+Each class from Year 1 to Year 6 has two representatives who meet regularly with Mr Alfieri and other members of staff in school to discuss ways that the school can be improved.

 Our school council are currently working hard to spread the news about our Rights Respecting Schools Award mission!
 The Unicef Rights Respecting Schools Award (RRSA) supports schools across the UK to embed children's rights in their ethos and culture.
 The award is based on principles of equality,dignity,respect,non-discrimination and participation.
 It recognises achievement in putting the UN Convention on the Rights of the Child at the heart of a school's practice to improve well-being and help all children realise their potential.